Setup

 Configure your path and other environment variables

-For more detailed instructions, see the documentation about environment variables and PATH configuration.
+For more information, see the documentation about environment variables and PATH configuration.

 How to list your environment variables